 “These are the things I love and will never forget.
 A tree in which a wild bird sings, the hill, the little spring, sunsets behind the hill and a full moon coming up from behind the hill across the creek.
 It is so refreshing to remember the days of our childhood.
 The fun we had at grandmother’s old log house.
 We didn’t mind the summer’s heat or the winter’s cold.
 We were having too much fun.
 Never thinking of growing old.”

 If she could have known how much a family like ours would one day later love her family’s land, and how much I will treasure our “moment” here too, I wonder, would that bring her any comfort?
+Perhaps not.

 Maybe it is destined that our hearts will break when we each one day recall our special memories of “yester-years”.
 Some of my own yester-years will share the backdrops of the hills, creek and bluffs that inhabited Clementine’s, though they have been altered with time and developmental scars.